fjrodl/PDDL-course/README.md

 ## Requirements <a name="Requirements"></a>

-Install the next script for the dependencies.
+Install the script for the dependencies.

+You will find also:
+- How to compile POPF
+- How to install plansys from package
+- How to install other robots such as turtlebot

+In the exercise Merlin:
+- How to install rocker (allows you to open the display locally instead of browser)
+-

 ## Acknowledgments <a name="Acknowledgments"></a>